StefonMiller/CamBot/README.md

 [Add CamBot to your server](https://discord.com/oauth2/authorize?client_id=684058359686889483&permissions=1980623984&scope=bot)
 <br>

-# Info Commands
+# Skins Commands
-Info commands are used for general info about CamBot and Rust.
+Skins commands are used to get information on any skin in Rust.
-* **binds**
-  * The binds command is used to display all of the bindable actions and keys in Rust.
-There is also the ability to display the most popular binds used by players.
-* **steamstats**
-  * The steamstats command is used to display current player stats for a given game.
-It displays current players, the montly average, and the monthly gain/loss for a given game.
-* **serverpop**
-  * The serverpop command displays the current server population for any of the Rust servers.
-* **rustnews**
+* **skinlist**
-  * The rustnews command posts the most current Rustafied news article pertaining to the upcoming Rust update.
-Additionally, CamBot will post these news updates as soon as they are posted and post a tweet.
+ * The skinlist command is used to get aggregate skin data.
+For example, you can get the top 10 most expensive skins on the market, or the 10 least profitable skins.
+It can also be used to get all skins for a certain item
-* **devblog**
+* **skindata**
-  * The devblog command posts the most current devblog from FacePunch's website.
-CamBot will post devblog updates as soon as they are uploaded(within 60 seconds of publishing) and post a tweet.
+ * Displays information(release date, initial price, profit) for a given skin
-* **status**
+* **rustskins**
-  * The status command displays the network status of all servers CamBot uses to get information.
-A bad network status for a given server **does not** mean the bot won't work.
+ * Displays all skins currently on the Rust item store with a predicted price(1 year from release) based off of the prices of all other skins.
+CamBot will make an automatic announcement and tweet whenever the item store updates.
 <br>

 # Item Commmands
 Item commands are used for getting information on all items in Rust.

+* **craftcalc**
+ * The craftcalc command calculates the crafting cost of a given item
 * **composting**
  * The composting command retrieves information on how much compost each food item yields.
 * **harvesting**